Spreadsheets and data entry

 • automatic correction features.
 LibreOffice Calc: Tools → Auto Correct options → Options and Local options tabs, then deselect selections; Microsoft Excel: File → Options → Proofing and clear the various check boxes; Google Sheets apparently lacks auto correct (?).

 • Why?
 Because you need complete control of data entry.
 Auto complete functions GUESS your intent; Auto correct may change entries like DAta to Data.
-Yes, that’s probably a mistake, but these “predictive text” features are known to cause data entry problems in science (see Ziemann and Abeysooriya 2021).
+Yes, that’s probably what you intended, but these “predictive text” features are known to cause data entry problems in science (see Ziemann and Abeysooriya 2021).

 • So yeah, proofing your data entries needs to be done and so it’s a good idea to share data entry with some one — one person types the other proof reads.